BlackRock launches first retail alternative funds

-NEW YORK BlackRock Inc (BLK.N) is launching its first alternative mutual funds for retail investors.
+NEW YORK, Oct 5 BlackRock Inc (BLK.N) is launching its first alternative mutual funds for retail investors.

 Given the recent dramatic swings in the market, financial advisers are increasingly looking for investment products that do not correlate to the markets, Frank Porcelli, head of BlackRock's U.S. retail business, told the Reuters Global Wealth Management Summit on Wednesday.